CPS-TUWien/racing_dreamer/README.md

 The value gradients are backpropagated through the multi-step predictions to efficiently learn a long-horizon policy."*

-This implementation extends the original implementation of [Dreamer](https://github.com/danijar/dreamer).
+This implementation extends the original implementation of [Dreamer (Hafner et al. 2019)](https://github.com/danijar/dreamer).

-We invite the reader to refer to the [Dreamer website](https://danijar.com/project/dreamer/) for the details on the algorithm.
+We refer the reader to the [Dreamer website](https://danijar.com/project/dreamer/) for the details on the algorithm.

 ![Dreamer](https://imgur.com/JrXC4rh.png)